xaintobas/fmc/column/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- CSS Grids
 - Mobile-first workflow

 ### What I learned

-After completing this challenge, I have some ideas on using Flexbox.
+After completing this challenge, I have some ideas on using Flexbox and CSS Grids.
 I also learned the justify-content and align-items properties and how they really function.

 ### Continued development